ikeda042/CytoMatic4/README.md

 ![Start-up window](images_readme/base_conv.png)
 </div>
 <p align="center">
-Fig.3  Each coordinate of contours in the new basis.
+Fig.3  Each coordinate of contours in the new basis (Right).
 </p>